 - 15. Select Cancel to get to the SCSI and SCSI RAID Hot Plug Manager menu. - 16.
 Select Configure Added/Replaced Devices. - 17.
 Exit the command line. - 18.
 Verify the installed part: - If you replaced the part because of a failure, verify the installed part as described in Verifying a repair. - If you installed the part for any other reason, verify the installed part as described in Verifying the installed part. - 19.
-Close the front rack door.
+Replace the front cover: